 Given time, we will then consider the counter-argument to “too much reality” namely “not enough reality”, when we will look at hyper-realism, and the work of artists and photographers who take you right into the picture.
 As usual, we ask what techniques are used, and are they helpful.

-Here is a selection of members images based around the topics discussed:
+Here is a selection of members images based around the topics discussed so far:

 December 2017 – No meeting